LumaPictures/pymel/docs/source/install.rst

 ============

-As of version 0.9.1 PyMEL supports installation via setuptools, which makes it a lot easier to get started if you're not well-versed in the intricacies of the PYTHONPATH.
+As of version 0.9.1 PyMEL supports installation via setuptools, which makes it a lot easier to get started if you're not well-versed in the intricacies of the ``PYTHONPATH``.
 If you don't already have setuptools installed it will be downloaded for you when you run the install command below, but in order for this to all go smoothly you must have the following things:

     * a connection to the internet